amorfc/nym-transfer/be/README.md

 ### Upload File API

-This API provides the user to upload files to their own space.
+This API provides the user to upload files to share with others.
 In order to call this API, a client should make a [_send_ request](https://nymtech.net/docs/developers/clients/websocket/usage#sending-binary-data) to NYM Client.
 The payload of the send request should include the data below:

 #### Request